himoji/himoji/README.md

 ## Current Projects

-### Telegram Bot for Physics Learners
-Creating a Telegram bot using Python and aiogram to assist physics learners.
-Providing easy access for study resources, and helpful tips to enhance learning.

 ### [Simple Todo Terminal App](https://github.com/himoji/todoNotifier_terminal) 📝
 Building a minimalist todo list application for the terminal using Rust.
 Prioritizing simplicity, efficiency, and usability.